TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 beyond our capabilities and someone has to become an illithid.

 After defeating the Netherbrain there are a number of endings for Lae'zel.
 She leaves alone or with Orpheus to liberate her people, or stays with you.
 In my mind either you or Orpheus had to become a mind flayer so is best for Lae'zel to go and liberate her people.
-Before she says a few final words for you:
+Before she says a few final words to you:

 > Zhak von'n'fynh duj - source of my joy.
 Without you, I wouldn't have known warmth - only ice and fire.
 I can never forget you.
 Your name will be etched in our slates.
 You will be called Mla'ghir - liberator.